 It is estimated that around 1 in 90 pregnancies in the UK develops into an ectopic pregnancy.
 This is around 10,700 pregnancies a year.

 Nowadays, deaths from ectopic pregnancies are extremely rare.
-There was only one death in England and Wales due to an ectopic pregnancy in 2010.

 Symptoms of ectopic pregnancy